Hearty Quinoa Vegan Chili Recipe

 - Once oil is hot add onion and chopped peppers and saute until tender, about 4 minutes.

-- Add in garlic and saute for 30 seconds.
+- Add in garlic, chili powder, cumin, cocoa, paprika, coriander, cayenne pepper and saute for 30 seconds.

 - Add in diced tomatoes, tomato sauce, cooked quinoa, and broth.
+Season with a pinch of salt and black pepper.

 - Bring mixture just to a boil, then reduce heat to a simmer, cover pot and allow to simmer 30 minutes.
+If chili gets too thick, add 1/4 cup additional vegetable stock at a time, up to 1 cup in total.
+Adjust flavor with additional salt and pepper to taste.

-Pin this easy vegan chili recipe:
+Pin this spicy vegetarian chili recipe:

 Leave a Reply